WHAT DO COLLEGES THINK ABOUT GAP YEARS?

 Once you’re accepted, almost all colleges have a straightforward process to request a one-year deferral to take a gap year.

-If you do not get admitted to the college of your choice, Global Citizen Year will support you in applying during your gap year.
+If you do not get admitted to the college of your choice, Global Citizen Year will support you in applying to college during your gap year.
 Past Fellows can attest that a year abroad gives you great perspective on what you want out of college, and will only strengthen your application.

-You can usually find deferral instructions on the college’s admissions website.
+When it comes to how to defer admission, you can usually find deferral instructions on the college’s admissions website.
 If you don’t see it on the college admissions page, check this list of University Deferral Policies compiled by the Gap Year Association or call the College Admissions office for more information.